richardlam96/notepack/README.md

   * Temp solution now is ticket naming ("grouping") conventions
 3. Possibly more global variables for the current testflow
 4. A dashboard showing statuses of tickets and features
+5. Add some "advanced" vimsessions just for ease of use.

 ### Probably done
 1. Have a way to easily get ticket names for adding new testflows